bastosgabriel/stores_restful_api/readme.md

 ## Resources and models

-It contains the following resources: Item, Items, Store, Stores and UserRegister
-And the following models: ItemModel, UserModel and StoreModel
+It contains the following resources: Item, Items, Store, Stores, UserRegister, UserLogin, UserLogout and TokenRefresh And the following models: ItemModel, UserModel and StoreModel